Official-Codaisseur-Graduate/lisa-server/README.md

    $ git checkout development
    $ npm install
    $ node . or nodemon .
+    *DishesData.js* file contains test data (dish types) for location id 6 - you can "comment it in" to insert dishes for testing for location 6.
    ```

 3. Set up the front-end.
 The client and instructions can be found [here](https://github.com/Official-Codaisseur-Graduate/lisa-client).